Azure/azureml-examples/sdk/python/foundation-models/llama2/promptFlow/chat-flow-sample/chatting-with-gitdoc/readme.md

-This is chat flow sample, where you can pass url and model will reply your input questions answer related to that url.
+This is chat flow sample (chatting-with-gitdoc), where you can pass url and model will reply your input questions answer.